Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Disabling Attribution Tracking

 Amplitude can be configured to opt out of automatic collection of attribution data.
-This can be done by setting `attirubtion.disabled` to `true`.
+This can be done by setting `attribution.disabled` to `true`.
 By default this is set to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {